-Seminar - The price is now up to $2795.00 - Clearly this program is only for the wealthy MCS individual.
+Seminar – The price at the time of this review was $2795.00 – Clearly, this program is only for the wealthy MCS individual.

 (If you can’t afford this, you may want to note that Ashok Gupta’s live seminar is only $195.
 However, unfortunately, Ashok doesn’t make it to the U.S. very often at this time.)

 In all honesty, a while back I felt that both the seminar and the DVDs were overpriced; especially the seminar.
 This was a big roadblock for me when I was considering whether to buy.
 I felt I was being overcharged, which promoted feelings of distrust.
 I see that this is an issue for many other people as well.

 Personally, I would never pay that amount of money to attend a seminar of any kind and, frankly, I think it is a crime for anyone to charge $2795.00 for a seminar, especially for the MCS population who is typically low on money anyhow.
 So that wasn’t something I even considered.
 On the other hand, if you can recover your health, then I guess many of us would be willing to pay anything and it would be worth it.

 Additionally, I have heard from a few others who have attended the seminars and also have the DVDs and they felt that the seminar was a much more powerful experience and that it propelled the healing process significantly.